Brian-Egan/photo-booth/project_info/project.md

     * A Photo booth, utilizing my Canon T1i DSLR camera, a monitor, a TBD imput trigger.
     * Saves photos, shares to web server and display
     * Separate Pi computer is client and displaying the photos elsewhere at the wedding.
+    	- Could also use a Mac instead of Pi.
+More powerful for image processing/editing.

 Mainly uses the photo-booth app already existing, using Electron.
 But adding features:

-  * Beep on countdown after starting Photobooth
+  * Beep on countdown after starting Photobooth (*finished 8-20-18*)
   * add "Becca & Brian" watermark to photos.
   * Printer which prints the photos they like (maybe there is a "keep" & "delete" option after each)
   *